William W. Mercer

-William Walter "Bill" Mercer (born 1964) is an American attorney and politician.
-He serves as a United States district judge of the United States District Court for the District of Montana.
-He served as a member of the Montana House of Representatives from the 46th district.
+William Walter Mercer (born 1964) is an American attorney and politician serving as a United States district judge of the United States District Court for the District of Montana.
+He served as a member of the Montana House of Representatives from 2019 to 2025.
 He previously served as the United States attorney for the District of Montana, as well as principal associate deputy attorney general for the United States Department of Justice.
 Mercer was nominated by President George W. Bush as Associate Attorney General and served in the position in an acting capacity.
 He resigned before his confirmation hearing could take place.

 Early life and education

 Mercer was born in Billings, Montana.
 He received a Bachelor of Arts degree from the University of Montana in 1986, a Master of Public Administration from the John F. Kennedy School of Government at Harvard University in 1988 and a Juris Doctor from George Mason University Law School (now Antonin Scalia Law School) in 1993.